kubernetes101/pib-dev/labs/advanced-labs/monitoring/README.md

   ```

-- Query B:
+For Query B, TODO: is this also a managed alert?
-  - Set Operation to Reduce
+Set the following:

-  - Set Function to Last
+- `Operation` to `Reduce`
-  - Set Input to A
+- `Function` to `Last`
-  - Leave Mode as Strict
+- `Input` to `A` (from above/before) TODO:
-- Add another Expression (+ Add expression)
+- Leave `Mode` as `Strict`

-  - Name the Expression "More than 5% errors"
+Then add another Expression (`+ Add expression`) and name it "More than 5% errors".
+The settings you'll
-  - Set Operation to Math
+need are:

-  - Type in the Expression: $B > 5
+- `Operation` to `Math`
-- Set alert condition to "More than 5% errors"
+- Type in the Expression: `$B > 5`
-- Set alert evaluation behavior
+- Alert condition to "More than 5% errors"
-  - Set evaluate every to 30s
+- Alert evaluation behavior to evaluate every 30 seconds
-  - Set for to 1m
+- Set for to 1m TODO: This is a conflict to the step above

-- Add details for your alert
+You can also add these details to your alert:

 - Replace [your $FLT_NAME] with your fleet name
   - Rule name: [your $FLT_NAME] App Issue
   - Folder: Pick any folder
   - Group: [your $FLT_NAME] - App Issue

-- Click 'Save and exit'
+Save and exit!

 ## "Break" an Application Deployment

-- To watch the dashboard and alerts "in action", we will temporarily take down an instance of imdb
+To watch the dashboard and alerts "in action", we will temporarily take down an instance of `imdb`!

-### Reduce imdb Targets
+### Reduce `imdb` Targets

 ```bash